Ministerial directions and guidelines are issued by the relevant Minister in the Government Gazette.

 The VCGLR is responsible for ensuring industry compliance with this requirement.
 For more information visit the gaming signage page.

-The following ministerial directions relate to requirements for gaming machines in Victoria.
+The following ministerial directions relate to requirements for gaming machines in Victoria under the Casino Control Act 1991.
 Click on the individual direction for more information.

 It is compulsory for certain organisations that hold gambling industry participants to have a code of conduct to ensure they comply with regulations and to promote harm minimisation caused by problem gambling.
 Download the Ministerial Direction for Responsible Gambling Code of Conduct (PDF, 36KB) for more information.